-The crowded nature of modern PCBs has made soldering and wire bonding components, and cleaning residues a much more precise and delicate matter.
+The crowded nature of modern PCBs has made soldering and wire bonding components and cleaning residues a much more precise and delicate matter.
 To prevent solder bridges, inconsistent conformal coatings, or dendritic growth caused by residual flux and other contaminants on the boards, surface cleanliness is essential.

 Detecting contamination on surfaces that are as small and variable as a populated PCB is extremely difficult and is often left up to subjective, visual inspections because of the lack of equipment with the proper sensitivities to micron-level contamination.

-Common contaminants that interfere with adhesion reliability, like flux residues, oils and silicones are not detectable through a visual test and are also missed by most cleanliness validation techniques that only evaluate ionic contamination levels.
+Common contaminants that interfere with adhesion reliability, like flux residues, oils, and silicones, are not detectable through a visual test and are also missed by most cleanliness validation techniques that only evaluate ionic contamination levels.

 In order to neutralize the threat of these contaminants, even on the tiniest surfaces, manufacturers need a well-designed and well-maintained aqueous cleaning solution as well as a plasma treatment process.
-When these systems are fully optimized and precisely monitored they can take care of the totality of residues and contaminants that plague electronics assemblies.
+When these systems are fully optimized and precisely monitored, they can take care of the totality of residues and contaminants that plague electronics assemblies.

-Plasma treatment systems provide high precision, molecular level surface engineering of materials like circuit boards.
+Plasma treatment systems provide high-precision, molecular-level surface engineering of materials like circuit boards.
 These systems are often added to a production process as a magic wand to make all adhesion and gluing problems disappear; manufacturers are disappointed when things don’t quite turn out that way.

 Because plasma treatments use a reactive gas to perform the cleaning action, the plasma is able to access and clean places on boards that are difficult to chemically clean with traditional methods.
-A well-implemented plasma cleaning process will also lightly oxidize the underlying board surface to provide chemical “teeth” for adhesion of conformal coatings and adhesives.
+A well-implemented plasma cleaning process will also lightly oxidize the underlying board surface to provide chemical “teeth” for the adhesion of conformal coatings and adhesives.

 How to Guarantee Uniform and Reliable Coatings